dhis2/dhis2-utils/tools/dhis2-time-shift-tools/README.md

-# DHIS2 Database Time Shift Utilities
+# DHIS2 Database Time Shift Utilities  (Work in Progress!)

 This guide outlines the steps required to keep the demo/test database current.